mehulagg/gitlab/doc/administration/uploads.md

 ## Using local storage

-NOTE: **Note:**
-This is the default configuration
+This is the default configuration.
 To change the location where the uploads are stored locally, follow the steps below.

 **In Omnibus installations:**